shannonasmith/Cyber-Writups-VT/README.md

 ## 🧠 What This Is

 Technical threat research and attack chain analysis produced during my Master of Information Technology program at Virginia Tech.
-Each writeup examines a real-world incident or threat actor from a SOC analyst perspective — reconstructing how the attack unfolded, identifying where detection opportunities existed, and analyzing what the defensive response should have looked like.
+Each writeup examines a real-world incident or threat actor from a SOC analyst perspective — reconstructing how the attack unfolded, identifying where detection opportunities existed at each stage, and analyzing what effective response should have looked like.

-The three cases deliberately cover different attack categories: a nation-state destructive malware campaign, a ransomware-as-a-service operation, and a social engineering intrusion.
-Together they represent a cross-section of the threat landscape a detection engineer or SOC analyst encounters in practice.
+The three cases deliberately cover different attack categories, attacker motivations, and initial access paths.
+Together they represent a cross-section of the threat landscape a detection engineer or SOC analyst encounters in practice — and three different answers to the question "where could a defender have intervened?"

 ---